 Also of interest is that Onalaska has more people living here who work in computers and math than 95% of the places in the US.

-Onalaska is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Onalaska doesn't have a public transportation system that people use for their commute.

 Onalaska is a somewhat ethnically-diverse city.
 The people who call Onalaska home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Onalaska residents report their race to be White, followed by Asian.
 Important ancestries of people in Onalaska include German, Norwegian, Irish, English, and Polish.